 Humanity has known about weed for about 12,000 years.
 The population of South-East Asia (Crocq, 2020) or those from the Central part of the region are responsible for this discovery.
 They used weed for its fiber while others had already discovered its psychotropic properties.
 A study found out that over 3,000 years ago, some strains with higher levels of THC had been grown artificially, which showed that people already knew about weed cultivation and its psychotic properties.
 In Asia, China, and India, people were already using marijuana for medicinal purposes, and some regions even used it to worship the god Shiva.

 Today, this plant is used more, and people are learning more about its medicinal and recreational benefits.
 They are also learning different ways of growing it as it is a complicated plant that needs care.
+For those in the United States looking to use medical marijuana for debilitating ailments as an alternative to traditional medicine, take into consideration your state might require you to register as a medical marijuana patient.
+This is the case in Maryland, in case you’re looking to get a marijuanas card in MD.

 It is thought to have originated from regions in Africa and South America as it needs more light than other strains to grow.
 It can also withstand harsher climates, making it easier to grow outdoors.
 Sativa grows tall and has narrow leaves.
 Its aroma is sweet and herby.
 It has lower THC and high CBD levels, but the ratio depends on the strain.
 Thanks to the controlled levels of THC, this product leaves a user energetic and creative.
 Most strains take 10 to 12 weeks to flower, but others can go as far as 16 weeks.
 They need at least 12 hours of light a day to flower.